IAL 6: Electromagnetic Radiation

 Time travel to the past has NEVER been observed in nature NOR in experiment and leads to paradoxes that have NO unique resolution.

-So Einstein ruled out physical speeds faster than the vacuum light speed and nothing since has ruled them in.
+So Einstein ruled out physical speeds faster than the vacuum light speed in special relativity and nothing since has ruled them in.

 It's disappointing to scifi fans, but nature needs NOT backward time travel.
 Forward time travel is NOT only allowed, but special relativity guarantees it.
-We will discuss forward time travel below in subsection A Direct Implication of the Invariance Principle: The Relativity Paradox.
+We will discuss forward time travel below in subsection The Twin Paradox.

 Note that tricky superluminal effects in quantum mechanics trickily evade paradoxes and do NOT give time travel to the past in any ordinary sense.

-Note also to undisappoint scifi fans a tiny bit, general relativity does open the door a crack to the possibility time travel to the past, but most people think that is possibility is NOT real.
-We discuss it a bit more in the figure below (local link / general link: twins_paradox.html) in subsection Time Dilation.
+Note also to undisappoint scifi fans a tiny bit, general relativity does open the door a crack to the possibility time travel to the past, but most people think that possibility is NOT real.
+We discuss it a bit more in subsection The Twin Paradox.

 3. Reason 3 for the Fastest Physical Speed: